heroku/heroku-cli-plugin-applink/README.md

 ### 5. Use in Your Application

-Once authorized, your application can retrieve credentials using the AppLink
+After authorizing, your application can retrieve credentials using the AppLink SDKs.
+For example:
-SDK:

 ```javascript
 const Applink = require('@heroku/applink');